CLI reference

 hook0 --version

-No Hook0 account needed for this demo — it uses the public relay server and a built-in echo server, bypassing the Hook0 API entirely.
-Run this single command:
+No Hook0 account needed.
+This uses the public relay server and a built-in echo server, bypassing the Hook0 API entirely:

 hook0 example

 This opens a TUI where you pick an event type, edit the JSON payload, and send it.
-A built-in echo server receives the webhook and displays the full request (headers, body, status) — all in one terminal, no configuration needed.
+The built-in echo server receives the webhook and shows the full request (headers, body, status) in one terminal, no configuration needed.

 Before starting, create an account on app.hook0.com and go to your application dashboard to get your Application ID and Secret.